Tsu-gu/tsubuntu/README.md

 - clicking on a running app minimizes it
 - clicking on a group of apps brings up their previews
 - adds minimize, maximize buttons to windows
+- adds right click > New File
+- Super + Shift + S brings up the area screenshot
+- Super + E opens the file manager
+- Ctrl + Alt + T opens the terminal
+# Installed software:
 - installs flatpak, adds flathub
 - install flatpak and snap plugins into gnome-software (doesn't work on Fedora)
 - installs snap
 - adds webp support to 20.04 and 22.04
 - installs mtp-tools and gvfs-backends on Debian to be able to transfer files from a connected phone
-- adds right click > New File
-- Super + Shift + S brings up the area screenshot
+# Installed extensions:
+- tray icons
+- corner tiling
-- Super + E opens the file manager
+- clipboard manager
-- Ctrl + Alt + T opens the terminal
+- dash to dock
-- Installed extensions: Tray icons, corner tiling, clipboard manager, dash to dock, desktop icons
+- desktop icons

 _I have tested each of these in a VM multiple times. if you encounter any bugs or unexpected behaviours, feel free to open a PR._
 * * *